 The year was 1981.
 Ronald Reagan had just been sworn in as the 40th President of the United States, Prince Charles announced his engagement to Lady Diana, and Paul McCartney partnered with Stevie Wonder to release their classic hit Ebony & Ivory.
 But for Janeen, 1981 will always be remembered as the year she discovered she was pregnant.
-It came as a shock.
-Even when the nausea and vomiting started, she assumed that she had an extended illness.
-Medical tests were conducted and finally her doctor announced that the mystery had been solved; nineteen-year-old Janeen was going to have a baby.
+It came as a shock and the power of what was happening hit her.
+Even when nausea and vomiting started, she assumed that she had an extended illness.
+Medical tests were conducted and finally, her doctor announced that the mystery had been solved; nineteen-year-old Janeen was going to have a baby.

 Janeen knew she needed to contact the baby’s father.
 She had dated the same guy all through high school, though they had recently broken up.
 When she called to tell him the news, he was also in a state of disbelief.
 After some back and forth on the issue, they decided to get married and Janeen went to live with her boyfriend and his family while they planned their wedding.
 Things were going well until out of the blue, Janeen’s fiancé decided to call everything off.
 Once again, Janeen’s world came crashing down around her and she was forced to find a new home as well as a new plan.